Joe Fleming explains how to stay active when you suffer from knee pain.

 Choose Low-Impact Cardio

-It is true that certain forms of cardiovascular exercise -- running, high-intensity aerobics, and sports like basketball, tennis, and soccer -- are not ideal for people with knee pain.
+Indeed, certain forms of cardiovascular exercise -- running, high-intensity aerobics, and sports like basketball, tennis, and soccer -- are not ideal for people with knee pain.
 But, that does not mean all cardio is off the table.

-Walking is great for people with knee pain, especially those who are just starting an active lifestyle.
+Walking is excellent for people with knee pain, especially those who are just starting an active lifestyle.
 Not only does it help ease joint pain and stiffness by keeping the blood flowing and the knees moving, but it can also aid in weight loss, which further minimizes the stress placed on the joints.

 Another good option is swimming.
 This takes all pressure off the knees, but it can still help strengthen the joints and promotes weight loss.